TEJASSP2006/PhishGuard_AI-Browser_Extension/README.md

 # PhishGuard AI - AI-Powered Phishing Detection Browser Extension

-[cite\_start]PhishGuard AI is an advanced browser extension designed to actively detect and block phishing websites in real-time. [cite: 1] [cite\_start]It provides a robust security layer for users by integrating multiple detection mechanisms, including AI-based URL analysis, domain reputation checks, and SSL verification. [cite: 55, 122]
+PhishGuard AI is an advanced browser extension designed to actively detect and block phishing websites in real-time.
+It provides a robust security layer for users by integrating multiple detection mechanisms, including AI-based URL analysis, domain reputation checks, and SSL verification.

 ## ✨ Key Features

   * **Multi-Layered Protection:** Employs a three-pronged approach for high-accuracy threat detection:
-      * [cite\_start]**AI-Powered URL Analysis:** Utilizes the Gemini API to analyze URLs for sophisticated phishing patterns and zero-day threats. [cite: 56, 128]
+      * **AI-Powered URL Analysis:** Utilizes the Gemini API to analyze URLs for sophisticated phishing patterns and zero-day threats.
-      * [cite\_start]**Domain Reputation Checks:** Integrates with the APIVoid API to check URLs against known blacklists of malicious domains. [cite: 56, 188]
+      * **Domain Reputation Checks:** Integrates with the APIVoid API to check URLs against known blacklists of malicious domains.
-      * [cite\_start]**SSL Certificate Verification:** Ensures websites are using secure HTTPS connections and flags sites with invalid SSL certificates. [cite: 55, 182]
+      * **SSL Certificate Verification:** Ensures websites are using secure HTTPS connections and flags sites with invalid SSL certificates.
-  * [cite\_start]**Real-Time Monitoring:** The extension's background service worker actively monitors URLs as you browse, analyzing them in real-time without impacting performance. [cite: 56, 136]
+  * **Real-Time Monitoring:** The extension's background service worker actively monitors URLs as you browse, analyzing them in real-time without impacting performance.
-  * [cite\_start]**Intuitive User Interface:** A clean and simple popup allows users to view their protection status, report suspicious sites, and manage a personal allowlist. [cite: 57, 135]
+  * **Intuitive User Interface:** A clean and simple popup allows users to view their protection status, report suspicious sites, and manage a personal allowlist.
-  * [cite\_start]**Clear Warning & Blocking:** When a threat is detected, the user is redirected to a clear, informative blocked page detailing the URL and the specific reasons for the block. [cite: 57, 200]
+  * **Clear Warning & Blocking:** When a threat is detected, the user is redirected to a clear, informative blocked page detailing the URL and the specific reasons for the block.
-  * [cite\_start]**User-Managed Allowlist:** Provides full control to the user (or an administrator/parent) to add, view, and remove trusted domains from an allowlist, bypassing the scanner for those sites. [cite: 57, 135]
+  * **User-Managed Allowlist:** Provides full control to the user (or an administrator/parent) to add, view, and remove trusted domains from an allowlist, bypassing the scanner for those sites.
-  * [cite\_start]**Low Performance Overhead:** Designed to be lightweight, with an average URL check time of under 500ms and minimal CPU and memory usage. [cite: 174, 206]
+  * **Low Performance Overhead:** Designed to be lightweight, with an average URL check time of under 500ms and minimal CPU and memory usage.

 ## 🚀 How It Works

-[cite\_start]The extension operates on a modular architecture built on Chrome's Manifest V3 framework. [cite: 127, 186]
+The extension operates on a modular architecture built on Chrome's Manifest V3 framework.

 1.  **URL Interception:** The `background.js` service worker listens for tab updates and intercepts new URLs as they are loading.
 2.  **Allowlist Check:** It first checks if the domain is on the user's allowlist.
 If so, the analysis is skipped.